SAP-samples/partner-reference-application/Tutorials/25-Multi-Tenancy-Provisioning.md

 #### Configure Trust Using SAML 2.0

 Set up the trust relationship between the SAP BTP subaccount to the Identity Authentication service using SAML 2.0.
-For more information, refer to the [SAP help about SAP Cloud Identity Services](https://help.sap.com/docs/identity-authentication/identity-authentication/saml-2-0).
+For more information, refer to [SAP Cloud Identity Services](https://help.sap.com/docs/identity-authentication/identity-authentication/saml-2-0) on SAP Help Portal.
 The SAML2 usage applies only if the OpenID Connect configuration is not possible.
 That is the case when the SAP BTP subscriber subaccount and the Identity Authentication service tenant are not assigned to the same customer ID.
 This setup comes with limitations regarding remote access to the OData services of the SAP BTP application with principal propagation.

 1. In the SAP BTP consumer subaccount, download the **SAML metadata file of the subaccount**.
 	1. Open *Security* in the menu and go to *Trust Configuration*.